In today’s business world, about 89% of businesses compete solely based on customer experience (CX).

 For instance, a specific and actionable goal is to increase the net promoter score (NPS) by 10% in the next quarter.
 This goal is specific, measurable, and time-bound; hence can be reviewed at the end of a quarter to cross-check targets.

 2. Leverage automation and AI

 In today’s era of digital transformation, organizations are adopting technology and AI to maximize business potential.
-As a customer base grows, leveraging technology to automate routine processes is the way to go.
+As a customer base grows, leveraging technology like Interactive decision trees to automate routine processes is the way to go.
 But this does not mean robotic CX or generic mass emails.